TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 We use the code `1-select_for_xgenre.py` and `2-predict_extended.py` in `/cache/tajak/macocu-mt/`.
 The automatically annotated datasets are saved in `/cache/tajak/macocu-mt/datasets/annotated`.

+Final test corpus which consists of all manually evaluated corpora is: `/home/tajak/Crosslingual-Genre-Bias-Analysis/manual-annotations/multilingual-genre-annotated-test-set.json`

+It is a JSON file with the following values:
+- language: language of the test set.
+Each language suffix then consists of the following values:
+    - accuracy, micro_f1, macro_f1: the evaluation results in accuracy, micro F1 and macro F1 metric
+    - dataset: the test dataset, which includes the automatically predicted labels (y_pred), the manually-evaluated labels (y_true), text, translation (the translation to English which was used for manual evaluation), text_id (the same as in the original MaCoCu or CLASSLA-web corpora) and metadata.
+The dataset can be opened as a pandas dataframe: `pd.DataFrame(json_dict["lang"]["dataset"])`

 ### Download and unzip the relevant corpora

 Run the following: